jasondelaat/pymonad/README.txt

 * Straight-forward partial application: just pass a curried function the number of arguments you want.
 * Composition of curried functions using ``*``.
 * Functor, Applicative Functor, and Monad operators: ``*``, ``&``, and ``>>``
-* Four basic monad types (with more come)
+* Five basic monad types
+* Monoids

 1. Maybe - for when a calculation might fail
-2. Either - similar to Maybe but with additional error reporting
+2. Either - Similar to Maybe but with additional error reporting
 3. List - For non-deterministic calculations
 4. Reader - For sequencing calculations which all access the same data.
+5. Writer - For keeping logs of program execution.

 Getting Started
 ===============

-More detailed documentation is in the works and will be updated periodically, time permitting.
-For now this guide should get you started.
-Comments and suggestions welcome at jason.develops@gmail.com

 Installation
 ------------